xcgspring/use_python/source/documentation.rst

 						</ol>
 					</td>
 					<td>
-						&nbsp;</td>
+						Enumerated Lists</td>
 				</tr>
 				<tr>
 					<td>
 						what<br />
-						&nbsp;&nbsp;Definition lists associate a term with a definition.<br />
+						  Definition lists associate a term with a definition.<br />
 						how<br />
-						&nbsp;&nbsp;The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
+						  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
 Blank lines are not allowed between term and definition.</td>
 					<td>
 						<dl>
 							<dt>